 Contact Lazor Rantas, PC

 Relocation can be a tumultuous legal matter.
 Whatever your position, having the right law firm on your side is in your best interest.
-Contact Lazor Rantas, PC for a consultation to discuss your legal matter with one of our experienced and skilled Chatham family law attorneys.
+If you have further questions about relocation or child custody in general, click here for your free child custody guide and contact Lazor Rantas, PC for a consultation to discuss your legal matter with one of our experienced and skilled Chatham family law attorneys.